martin-plessy/porterson-to-xml/README.md

 # Contribute

 You should not try to push your answer back to this repository, but you should create your own repository somewhere else, or simply return your solution in a zip.

+# Notes

+As it's an assessment, I am committing to `main`, while I should really commit to a feature bracnh...